dmoltisanti/brace/README.md

 - `dancer`: name of the dancer
 - `dancer_id`: numerical ID of the dancer
 - `year`: year of the competition/video
-- `uid`: the unique ID of the sequence
+- `uid`: unique ID of the sequence

 Note that there may be gaps between the indicated start/end times (i.e. missing frames).